nuts-foundation/nuts-node/docs/pages/getting-started/5-irma-contract.rst

 Where *other.com* is the domain serving the frontend.
 For development purposes ``*`` is also allowed.
 If the public APIs are mounted on a different port/interface in the nuts config then the ``default`` key should be changed to ``public`` in the example above.

-The XIS/ECD communicates with the Nuts node via the ``/internal`` APIs.

 Setting up the frontend
 ***********************

-For the frontend we'll be using the `irma-frontend-packages <https://github.com/privacybydesign/irma-frontend-packages>`_ JS library.
+For the frontend we'll be using the `irma-frontend-packages <https://github.com/privacybydesign/irma-frontend-packages>`_ javascript library.
 More info on how to use this library can be found on `https://irma.app/docs/irma-frontend/`_.
-You can choose to load the IRMA frontend packages javascript via a html tag, in which case you'll need to build the JS file yourself given the instructions on `https://github.com/privacybydesign/irma-frontend-packages`_ or you can choose to use ``npm``:
+You can choose to load the IRMA frontend packages javascript via an HTML tag, in which case you'll need to build the javascript file yourself given the instructions on `https://github.com/privacybydesign/irma-frontend-packages`_ or you can choose to use ``npm``:

 .. code-block:: json